actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 It's important to either have or do the following:

 * Regularly tidy your documentation, old documents should be removed, outdated ones updated, if you touch it then update it
+  * Consolidate your documentation, nothing is so disheartening as searching your Wiki for "Password Policy" and 40 search results coming up :-1:
 * High-Level logical Architecture.
 E.g. ideally written in a Git friendly format:
   * [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) diagrams in [github](https://github.com/blog/1902-svg-viewing-diffing) so you can see the infrastructure changes over time
   * [Graphviz description language](http://www.graphviz.org/content/dot-language)